wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     As you can see, Liberty created a certificate and placed it into the SSL key file **"wlp/usr/servers/defaultServer/resources/security/key.p12"**.

 6. Liberty used the variable **keystore_password** to secure the keystore.
 As you did not define a value for the variable keystore_password, Liberty generated a password and stored it in the **server.env** file.
 In Visual Studio, open the **server.env** file to see the keystore password.
-Your password will likely look different as it has been generated randomly.
+Your password likely looks different as it is generated randomly.

     ![image107](./images/media/image107.png)